Q Bend Limited (trading as Downsizr)

 B. Prohibited by platform policy

 (z) Nazi, fascist, and hate-group memorabilia, regardless of age or historical framing.
 Includes swastika-bearing items, SS memorabilia, insignia of proscribed or extremist organisations, and reproductions thereof.
-Downsizr does not permit these items even where legal to sell.
+Downsizr does not permit these items even where legal to sell

-(aa) Slavery-era or colonial-violence artefacts without documented and independently verifiable provenance predating the abolition of slavery, and without an accompanying scholarly or museum-approved provenance narrative.
+(aa) Slavery-era or colonial-violence artefacts without documented and independently verifiable provenance predating the abolition of slavery, and without an accompanying scholarly or museum-approved provenance narrative

-(bb) Confederate battle-flag memorabilia, items depicting enslaved people, and analogous regional hate-symbol memorabilia.
+(bb) Confederate battle-flag memorabilia, items depicting enslaved people, and analogous regional hate-symbol memorabilia

-(cc) Items depicting, celebrating, or instructing abuse, violence, extremism, terrorism, or hate.
+(cc) Items depicting, celebrating, or instructing abuse, violence, extremism, terrorism, or hate

-(dd) Sex toys, intimate personal-use items, and adult-entertainment devices.
+(dd) Sex toys, intimate personal-use items, and adult-entertainment devices

-(ee) Used undergarments, personal hygiene items, or items with intimate prior use (including used razors, used toothbrushes, used menstrual devices).
+(ee) Used undergarments, personal hygiene items, or items with intimate prior use (including used razors, used toothbrushes, used menstrual devices)

-(ff) Anti-animal-welfare equipment, including fox-hunting gear, cockfighting equipment, bullfighting equipment, animal traps designed to cause prolonged suffering, and similar items incompatible with contemporary animal-welfare law.
+(ff) Anti-animal-welfare equipment, including fox-hunting gear, cockfighting equipment, bullfighting equipment, animal traps designed to cause prolonged suffering, and similar items incompatible with contemporary animal-welfare law

 (gg) Radioactive items, including Uranium glass, Radium-dial watches, thoriated optics, and other items with measurable radioactive emission.
-Items of historical or scientific interest may only be listed through a specialist Partner Category admitted by Downsizr.
+Items of historical or scientific interest may only be listed through a specialist Partner Category admitted by Downsizr

-(hh) Items exceeding permissible lead content (including painted antique toys, leaded solder in excess of safety thresholds, and lead-glazed pottery intended for food contact).
+(hh) Items exceeding permissible lead content (including painted antique toys, leaded solder in excess of safety thresholds, and lead-glazed pottery intended for food contact)

 C. Restricted categories – allowed only with Downsizr gating

-the listing is routed through a Partner admitted to the Licensed Alcohol Retailer Category, with evidence of the relevant UK Licensing Act 2003 personal or premises licence, or US state liquor-licence equivalent, on file;
+(ii) Wine, spirits, beers, and other alcoholic beverages – allowed only where: the listing is routed through a Partner admitted to the Licensed Alcohol Retailer Category, with evidence of the relevant UK Licensing Act 2003 personal or premises licence, or US state liquor-licence equivalent, on file; the recipient's age is verified (UK 18 / US 21) before the Item is displayed or shipped; and shipment complies with the applicable state or regional alcohol-shipping rules

-(jj) Used electronics (computers, phones, tablets, storage media, games consoles, smart devices) — allowed only where the Owner expressly confirms, on listing, that the device has been factory-reset and securely data-wiped, and all third-party user accounts removed, before the Item leaves the Owner's possession.
-False confirmation is a breach of these Terms and may void consumer-protection obligations of a recipient Partner or Buyer.
+(jj) Used electronics (computers, phones, tablets, storage media, games consoles, smart devices) – allowed only where the Owner expressly confirms, on listing, that the device has been factory-reset and securely data-wiped, and all third-party user accounts removed, before the Item leaves the Owner's possession.
+False confirmation is a breach of these Terms and may void consumer-protection obligations of a recipient Partner or Buyer

 D. Trading stock